The TIG welding process is a highly sophisticated, precise, and versatile arc welding method that joins almost all metals.

 Careers in TIG Welding

-Other industries include fabrication, structural welding, food and beverage, and oil and gas.
-All of these require skilled TIG operators to join exotic alloys and make complex joints.
-To get a high-paid TIG welding job, you’ll need to be a certified TIG welder.
+Other industries include fabrication, structural welding, art, food and beverage, and oil and gas.
+All require skilled TIG operators to join exotic alloys and make complex joints.

-We recommend joining a welding school like Tulsa, Lincoln Electric, or Hobart.
-Not only will you learn from the best, but your welding instructors and career counselors can help you land a good job as soon as you get your papers.
+Those interested can join a welding school like Tulsa, Lincoln Electric, or Hobart.
+Students will learn from the best, and welding instructors and career counselors can help land a good job as soon as a graduate gets their papers.

 TIG welding is the best arc welding method for achieving high-quality, beautiful welds.
-Thanks to a non-consumable electrode that precisely directs the arc and the numerous functions modern TIG equipment offers, you can tailor the arc and heat input exactly as needed.
+Thanks to a non-consumable electrode that directs the arc and the numerous functions modern TIG equipment offers, the welder can tailor the arc and heat input exactly as needed.

 Also Read: 4 Main Types of Welding Processes